Image 1 of 1

 more direct access to the sturdy joys of clinical work with children

-This will be a really fun group—yes, despite the intense significance and weight of the challenges we will explore together—because joy and humor are essential tools in our repertoire.
+This will be a really fun group—yes, despite the significance and complexity of challenges we will explore together—because joy and humor are essential tools in our repertoire.

 about me ::